tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/常规集成（无 UI 库）/用户资料与关系链/用户资料与关系链（Web & 小程序）_intl_en.md

 This API is used to obtain standard profile fields and [Custom Profile Fields](https://intl.cloud.tencent.com/document/product/1047/33520).

 >
-> Custom profile fields are supported since SDK v2.3.2.
+>- Custom profile fields are supported since SDK v2.3.2.
 Before using this API, upgrade your SDK to v2.3.2 or later.
-> If you have not configured any custom profile fields or you have configured custom profile fields but have not set the values, this API will not return custom profile information.
+>- If you have not configured any custom profile fields or you have configured custom profile fields but have not set the values, this API will not return custom profile information.
+>- You may pull profiles of up to 100 users to avoid failure caused by a large amount of data returned.
+If the length of an array passed in is greater than 100, only the first 100 users will be queried and the rest are discarded.

 **API name**